-My approach is humanistic and person focussed rather than solution focussed which considers the whole person not just the problem.
-My aim is to empower the individual to enable them to gain a better understanding of themselves and to feel more empowered to make positive changes toward well-being and long term psychological and emotional health.
+My approach is humanistic and person focussed which considers the whole person not just the problem.
+My aim is to empower the individual to enable them to gain a better understanding of themselves and to feel more able to make positive changes toward well-being and long term psychological and emotional health.
 I am informed by a range of psychological models within both child and adult psychology and psychotherapy and trained specifically as an integrative arts psychotherapist working with both adults and children.
-In addition to using the more traditional talking therapy approach therefore, I use and actively encourage creativity and imagination in the work to aid communication and understanding of the issues and to bring a more creative perspective on the difficulties you may be experiencing.
+In addition to using the more traditional talking therapy approach therefore, I use and actively encourage creativity and imagination in the work to communicate and understand the issues and to inspire deeper insight and change.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.